 Your last will and testament and your life insurance are both necessary parts of your financial plan.
-Both a will and testament and life insurance can help support your loved ones after you die by providing for them with the resources they need to pay their expenses.
+Both a will and testament and life insurance can help support your loved ones after you die by providing them with the resources they need to pay their expenses.

 Life insurance pays a death benefit to any person or organization you name as a beneficiary on your policy.
-Your last will and testament distributes the assets in your estate to the beneficiaries you name in the will.
+Your last will and testament distribute the assets in your estate to the beneficiaries you name in the will.
 In both cases, the beneficiary can be a trust, which owns the asset until the beneficiaries of the trust are allowed to access it.

 Can I use my will to distribute a life insurance death benefit?

 You can’t use your will to modify or cancel your life insurance policy.
-That means that if you named someone as a beneficiary of your life insurance, that person will remain the beneficiary after you die, and the death benefit will be paid out to him or her.
+That means that if you named someone as a beneficiary of your life insurance, that person would remain the beneficiary after you die, and the death benefit will be paid out to him or her.

 Since premiums are typically low and death benefits typically very high, life insurance is a great way to leave money for your family if you’re concerned that your estate may not suffice.

 When you write a will, you’re creating a legal document that distributes the assets in your estate.
 The life insurance death benefit is not intended to be part of your estate because it is payable on death – it goes directly to the beneficiaries in your policy when you die.

 (Your life insurance has both primary beneficiaries, who get paid first, and contingent beneficiaries, who get paid if the primary beneficiaries are no longer alive or can’t be located.)

 But if all your beneficiaries have predeceased you, then the life insurance death benefit is paid out to your estate.
 That means it will be distributed to the beneficiaries of your will depending on the terms of the will.
 You can also choose your estate as the beneficiary.
 Note that if your life insurance pays out to your estate, your creditors may be able to get part of the death benefit.